NCAR/ncharts/README.rst

     LOG_DIR = os.path.join(BASE_DIR,'log')

-    BASE_DIR is set in datavis/settings.py as the parent directory of datavis, which, in this configuration is $DJROOT.
+    BASE_DIR is set in datavis/settings.py as the parent directory of datavis, which, in this configuration is $DJROOT/eol-django-datavis

     The database and memcached socket are kept on VAR_RUN_DIR.

     Create the log directory:
-        mkdir $DJROOT/log
+        mkdir $DJROOT/eol-django-datavis/log

 5.a Production server